 Once products start arriving, take advantage of the natural momentum it will cause!

-- Utilize a specific hashtag for your fundraiser and encourage your community to share photos of themselves in their new swag.
+- Utilize a specific hashtag for your fundraiser and encourage your community to share photos of themselves in their new merch.

 - On platforms that enable easy content sharing such as Facebook and Instagram, share these photos of your supporters in your apparel on your personal pages.

 - If buyers need customer service, let Bonfire handle it!
-Our customer success team takes care of any sizing or delivery concerns so you can stay focused on fundraising.
-Tell them to email us directly at email@example.com!
+Our Customer Success team takes care of any sizing or delivery concerns so you can stay focused on fundraising.
+Tell your buyers to email us directly at firstname.lastname@example.org if they have any issues!